Harry Dalton: California Angels

-Following the 1971 World Series loss to the Pittsburgh Pirates, Dalton resigned as the Orioles' vice president and director of player personnel to accept a five-year contract to become executive vice president and general manager of the California Angels on October 27.
+Following the 1971 World Series loss to the Pittsburgh Pirates, on October 27, Dalton resigned as the Orioles' vice president and director of player personnel to accept a five-year contract to become executive vice president and general manager of the California Angels.
 He succeeded Dick Walsh, who had been dismissed one week prior on October 20.
-He acquired Nolan Ryan in a December 1971 trade with the New York Mets, but during Dalton's six seasons in Anaheim the team never posted a winning record.
-He was stripped of his executive vice president position, which was assigned to Buzzie Bavasi, on October 24, 1977 when Gene Autry assumed a greater role in the team's baseball operations by naming himself president.
+He acquired Nolan Ryan in a December 1971 trade with the New York Mets, ultimately considered one of the most uneven trades in baseball history (in the Angels favor), but during Dalton's six seasons in Anaheim the team never posted a winning record.
+He was stripped of his executive vice president position, which was assigned to Buzzie Bavasi, on October 24, 1977, when Gene Autry assumed a greater role in the team's baseball operations by naming himself president.